Development Documentation (main branch) - For stable release docs, see docs.rs/eidetica

 §Returns

-A Result containing a vector of IDs for the tip entries or an error.
+A Result containing the Snapshot of tip entries or an error.

 Source